prideout/layout-viewer/README.md

 ## Next tasks

-Loader chunks should be based on a combo of struct & shape counts
-  - 4004 should update the status

 `get_or_create_layer` should maybe use a SystemState for storing queries
   - In fact there lots of queries sprinkled throughout the codebase